What size Flexible Metal Conduit is required for a 14/2 NM cable containing three cables?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the correct size of Flexible Metal Conduit (FMC) required for a 14/2 NM cable containing three conductors, it’s essential to consider the number and size of the conductors that will be housed within the conduit, as well as the National Electrical Code (NEC) guidelines.
+To determine the correct size of Flexible Metal Conduit (FMC) required for a 14/2 NM cable containing three cables, we need to consider the NEC (National Electrical Code) guidelines for conduit fill.

 Subscribe